Orange-OpenSource/a11y-guidelines/src/en/articles/accessible-table.md

 ## General presentation

 A table is an arrangement of information in rows and columns containing cells that make it easy to compare and highlight information.
-It allows tabular information to be presented in a two-dimensional grid, such data is easier to read in tabular form.
+It allows tabular data to be presented in a two-dimensional grid, such data is easier to read in tabular form.

 This allows a sighted user to quickly make visual associations between table data and its table headings.